Generated 2026-06-07, viewed through the bent lens of Build to Think.

 The Ritual: bass

-Born today.
-A personal site that scaffolds a daily 15 minutes of bass practice.
-Not a content library — a daily loop: warm up → skill of the week → fretboard minute → play something fun → log it.
+Born the day of the last audit, bass got two more days of attention before the move arrived.
+A personal site that scaffolds a daily 15 minutes of bass practice — not a content library but a daily loop: warm up → skill of the week → fretboard minute → play something fun → log it.
 Git is the streak tracker.
-All content is flat markdown in the repo.
+All content is flat markdown.

 What shipped in v1. / — the daily loop: five numbered steps + streak + 90-day heatmap + explore nav. /lessons — ten beginner lessons with status badges (not-started / learning / practicing / comfortable / retired). /lessons/[slug] — lesson detail. /fretboard — fretboard explorer, beginner-default (neutral dots, note-name labels, four presets: All notes / C major / A minor / E minor pentatonic); “Show advanced” reveals 12 roots, 5 scales, degree/interval labels. /drills/fretboard-notes — silent note-recognition drill, two modes (Name→Fret, Fret→Name), 12 prompts per round, single-string SVG. /log — copy-template flow for today’s practice entry, filename hint, recent-entries list.
 URL presets supported: /fretboard?preset=c-major.